tech-sam/TicTacToe/README.md

 #### Following checks will be validated by the game processor for the right move.

-`lib/tictactoe_web/controllers/fallback_controller.ex` contains all the errors thrown by the game process in case of an invalid move
+`lib/tictactoe_web/controllers/fallback_controller.ex` contains all the errors thrown by the game processor in case of an invalid move

 * `game-Id`: A valid state game-id required for a move
 * `player`: player passed must be X or O